PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 /mines create test1
 ```

 It will default to 100% air.
-So then follow up creating the new mine with a reset to confirm everything is replaced with air:
+So then follow up creating the new mine with a reset to confirm everything is replaced with air.

 <h3>Reset the New Mine to Test it Exists</h3>

+Go ahead and reset the mine.
+All of the sealanters that were used to mark the mine are now gone, and so are the two layers of dirt.
+That confirms success with our first mine.

 ```
 /mines reset test1